TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ![dock example](images/dock_example.png)

+Save and [Export](#export-a-profile) the profile for deployment.
+Distribute to JumpCloud systems by [importing the custom configuration profile](#import-the-%22jumpcloud-install-custom-configuration-profile%22-command) command

 ### Custom Font Distribution

 Individual Fonts or Font Families can be distributed through custom profiles.
 The Payload example below contains four Font Payloads.
 Clicking the [+] icon next to payload allows a user to add additional payloads to the profile.
 In the example below, [Google's Roboto Mono for Powerline](https://github.com/powerline/fonts/tree/master/RobotoMono) font is being distributed along with the Bold, Medium and Light font variants in the other payloads.